kletobias/kletobias.github.io/_projects/module_4.md

 telnet: connect to address ::1: Connection refused Trying 127.0.0.1...
 telnet: connect to address 127.0.0.1: Connection refused
-# These two errors qualify as 'stderr - 2' and so can be
+# These two errors qualify as 'stderr' (2) and so can be
 # redirected to any textfile and will not appear on screen,
 # if redirected.
 ~ $ telnet localhost 2> errorfile